-This summer, the quality of the air in our area became a topic of concern for many.
+Occasionally, the quality of the air in our area becomes a topic of concern.
 Breathing polluted air is unhealthy for all, and its impacts can be especially difficult for children.

 On most days, we take advantage of our beautiful outdoor spaces on both of our campuses.
 We all benefit from time spent out of doors, and providing ample outside time for both learning and play is a priority and an important part of the NGFS experience.